Detailed Explanation of Component Decorator Identifiers

 i8a: Int8Array;

-@property({ type: ["number"] })// Array type, use square brackets to contain the array element type
+@property({ type: ["number"] })// Array type, use square brackets to contain array element type

 arr1: number[];

-@property({ type: ["string"] })// Array type, use square brackets to contain the array element type
+@property({ type: ["string"] })// Array type, use square brackets to contain array element type

 arr2: string[];

-// Ordinary enumeration type (can be written in a shortened way), will be displayed as a dropdown box for users to select
+// Regular enum type (can use type shorthand), will be displayed as a dropdown for user selection.

 @property(TestEnum)